NethServer/docs/administrator-manual/en/mail.rst

 Each user has a personal :dfn:`mailbox` and any user name in the form *<username>@<domain>* is also a valid email address to deliver messages into it.
 The list of mailboxes is shown by the :guilabel:`Email addresses > User mailboxes` page.
-The :guilabel:`Edit` button allows disabling the access to email services (IMAP, POP3, SMTP/AUTH) for a specific user.
+The :guilabel:`Edit` button allows disabling the :guilabel:`Access to email services` (IMAP, POP3, SMTP/AUTH) for a specific user.
 Messages delivered to that user's mailbox can be forwarded to an external email address.

 .. index::